Ottermad/ottermad.github.io/_posts/2023-09-15-QC-Course-Linear-Maps.md

   f_{n1} & f_{n2} & ... & f_{nm}
 \end{bmatrix}$$

-Now since g takes in the output from f it must go from an n dimensional space but then it can go to any dimensional space so let's just say it is a p dimensional space.
+Now since g takes in the output from f it must go from an n-dimensional space but then it can go to any dimensional space so let's just say it is a p-dimensional space.
 So g will have n columns and p rows.

 $$G = \begin{bmatrix}
  g_{11} & g_{12} & ... & g_{1n} \\